 The Vice-Provost is the Deputy President and Chief Academic Officer of the College with overall responsibility for research and education in the university and with special responsibility in relation to academic staff matters.
-Professor Chris Morash was appointed 72nd Vice-Provost on 4th July 2016.
 The Vice-Provost/Chief Academic Officer is responsible for academic and research policy, and for strategic planning.

 The Vice-Provost/Chief Academic Officer chairs the following:

-Together with the members of these groups, he coordinates strategic planning, research, undergraduate and postgraduate education, quality and the student experience.
+Together with the members of these groups, she coordinates strategic planning, research, undergraduate and postgraduate education, quality and the student experience.